 The achievement of these objectives depends upon the co- operation of the scholars in the field and assistance from State and Central Governments.

-It is gratifying to note that the first All India Conference of the Place Names Society of India is being held under the auspices of the Rashtrakavi Goinda Pai Research Centre at Udupi which is a centre of high academic attainments and religious activities.
+It is gratifying to note that the first All India Conference of the Place Names Society of India is being held under the auspices of the Rashtrakavi Goinda Pai Research Centre at Udupi which is a center of high academic attainments and religious activities.
 It was the ardent desire of the founders that the first conference should be held at this place, the abode of Sri Krishņa.
-But for the academic fervour and generosity of friends like Sri Veerendra Hegde, Sri T. Ramesh Pai, Prof. K.S.
-Haridasa Bhat and Prof. K. Ramadas, our desire would not have materialised.
+But for the academic fervor and generosity of friends like Sri Veerendra Hegde, Sri T. Ramesh Pai, Prof. K.S.
+Haridasa Bhat and Prof. K. Ramadas, our desire would not have materialized.
 It is hoped that as the years role on, the Society will take deep roots and justify its existence through academic achievements.

 The office-bearers and members of the Executive Committee of the Society, viz.
 Dr. G. S. Gai, Dr. K.V.
 Ramesh, Mr. B. N. Chandraiah, Mr. M. Jayarama Sharma, Mr. M. C. Vasantha Kumar and Dr. C. R. Srinivasan have spared no pains in giving shape and stability, to the society.
-The first editor and secretary of this society are Mr. Madhav N. Katti and Dr. S. S. Ramachandra Murthy, respectively
+The first editor and secretary of this society are Mr. Madhav N. Katti and Dr. S. S. Ramachandra Murthy, respectively.

-So far the Society has successful organized 39 Annual Congresses in collaboration with various research organizations, institutions and universities, without any gap across the country and published 39 Journals of Studies in Indian Epigraphy.
+So far, the Society has successful organized 42 Annual Congresses in collaboration with various research organizations, institutions and universities, without any gap across the country and published 42 Journals of Studies in Indian Place Names (Bhāratīya Sthalanāma Patrika).

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.